Losant/losant-docs/docs/applications/access-keys.md

 ## Deleting an Access Key

-If you think an access key has been compromised or is no longer needed, you may delete it by clicking on the `delete` button in the access key list.
+If you think an access key has been compromised or is no longer needed, you may delete it by:

+-   Clicking on the `Delete` icon in the access key list, OR
+-   Clicking the `Delete Access Key` button on the access key's detail page

 ![Delete Key](/images/applications/delete-key.png "Delete Key")

 ## Using Access Keys

 To find out more on using access keys with our MQTT clients, checkout the various [Losant MQTT](/mqtt/overview) client libraries.
-To learn more about using access keys with our
-REST API, checkout the various [Losant REST](/rest-api/overview/) client libraries.
+To learn more about using access keys with our REST API, checkout the various [Losant REST](/rest-api/overview/) client libraries.